 to stamp out substandard cables, and wires.
 Mecwa president Datuk Ken-neth H'ng said its members were aware of the increasing number of such home wires and cables in the market which do not conform to the quality and standards approved and recognised by the quality certification bodies.
 "In addition, these cables are often packaged in short lengths duping the consumers into thinking that he or she is buying loom but is, in fact, receiving less," he said in a statement.
 H'ng said the low quality, cables are a danger to the public, to approach inition is determined the standards authorities to get the products off the shelves.
-"Substandard cables are a "Substandard cables are a being cheated when there and being cheated when there are being cheated when the state that all wire and cable manufac-turers attain the 150 9001/9002 quality standard accreditation and that the authorities approve quality standard accreditation and that the authorities approve renewals based on successful quality accreditation.
+"Substandard cables are a "Substandard cables are a being cheated when there and being cheated when there are chase poor quality, falsely labelled product."
+He said the association will that all wire and cable manufac-turers attain the 150 9001/9002 quality standard accreditation and that the authorities approve quality standard accreditation and that the authorities approve renewals based on successful quality accreditation.
 He said the association will meet with elevant authori-ties, includius Sirim, on the mat-ter. - Bernama